 We had very much hoped to meet in Hanoi, Vietnam, but due to the ongoing pandemic, it has been decided to hold KR 2021 as a fully online event.
 While we are sad to not be able to meet in Hanoi in person, we are working hard to enable the best possible experience for conference participants.

-The registration to KR 2021 is now open!
+The KR 2021 full program is announced.

 NMR 2021: 19th International Workshop on Non-Monotonic Reasoning